fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/14_lambda_expressions/02_captures.md

 }
 ```

-- `[&]` captures all automatic variables used in the body of the lambda by reference and current object by reference if exists
+- `[&]` captures by reference all automatic variables used in the body of the lambda and (if exists) enclosing class object

 ```c++
 #include <iostream>